-Community venue - municipal Either: a facility providing two or more multipurpose community rooms that can be used concurrently by separate users, where the largest room can seat at least 200 people around one or more tables, plus a secondary room that can seat at least 50 people around one or more tables or, a facility providing two or more multipurpose community rooms, that is intended and is able to serve a 'municipal' community of more than 10,000 and up to 30,000 people or more. with access to a registered (commercial) kitchen suitable to cater for 250 people, accessible toilets (male, female or unisex), and suitable storage for chairs, tables and other equipment.
+Either: a facility providing two or more multipurpose community rooms that can be used concurrently by separate users , where the largest room can seat at least 200 people around one or more tables, plus a secondary room that can seat at least 50 people around one or more tables or, Community venue - municipal a facility providing two or more multipurpose community rooms, that is intended and is able to serve a 'municipal' community of more than 10,000 and up to 30,000 people or more . with access to a registered (commercial) kitchen suitable to cater for 250 people, accessible toilets (male, female or unisex), and suitable storage for chairs, tables and other equipment.
 Fit out of the facility must be suitable for a broad range of uses including playgroups, youth and seniors groups, community arts and performances.
 Library (centre-based) A staffed facility providing public access to printed collection items and electronic information resources for reference or borrowing, internet access, and space for community engagement programs such as story times, holiday programs, author talks, or reading groups.
 Library (rural service) Mobile service that provides library materials to rural communities, visiting various locations to a regular timetable.
-EARLY YEARS Centre-based education and care services for children aged 0-6 providing up to 12 hours of care a day.
-Services operate under Australian Government National Quality Framework and must requirements of the Education and Care Services National Law and Education and Care Services National Regulations 2011.
-Los in Moorabool is provided by the private sector and community organisations.
-Maternal and Child Health (MCH) provide services for familie children 0-6 years, e.g. support for parents, breastfeeding, de assessments for babies and children and activities for familie under a joint MOU between State Government and Local Gov Victoria Local Government is the infrastructure provider for MCHILD Child Health.
-Kindergarten (also called preschool) is a program for young chi delivered by a qualified early childhood teacher.
-Children atter kindergarten program in the year before starting school, usuall years of age.
-Kindergarten operates under the Australian Gove kindergarten National Quality Framework and must meet the requirements Education and Care Services National Law Act 2010 and Educate Care Services National Regulations 2011.
-In Victoria local gove the infrastructure provider for Kindergarten.
+EARLY YEARS Long day care Centre-based education and care services for children aged 0-6 years, providing up to 12 hours of care a day.
+Services operate under the Australian Government National Quality Framework and must meet the requirements of the Education and Care Services National Law Act 2010 and Education and Care Services National Regulations 2011.
+Long Day Care in Moorabool is provided by the private sector and community organisations.
+Maternal & Child Health (MCH) Maternal and Child Health (MCH) provide services for families with children 0-6 years, e.g. support for parents, breastfeeding, developmental assessments for babies and children and activities for families.
+It is funded under a joint MOU between State Government and Local Government.
+In Victoria Local Government is the infrastructure provider for Maternal & Child Health.
+4 year old kindergarten Kindergarten (also called preschool) is a program for young children delivered by a qualified early childhood teacher.
+Children attend a kindergarten program in the year before starting school, usually at four years of age.
+Kindergarten operates under the Australian Government National Quality Framework and must meet the requirements of the Education and Care Services National Law Act 2010 and Education and Care Services National Regulations 2011.
+In Victoria local government is the infrastructure provider for Kindergarten.